 This can be a good reason to withdraw.
 We recommend you talk with your Success Coach and/or Advisor to discuss your concerns.
-Did you know we have Peer Coaches and Tutors who can help you get organized and work on time management strategies?
+Did you know we have Tutors who can help you get organized and work on time management strategies?
 There may be ways to help alleviate the stress you are feeling so you can be successful!

 “I enrolled in the wrong section.”